-On July 26, Genbright requested a limited waiver of FCM qualification requirements (site control and one line diagram requirements for battery and solar projects under five megawatts that are classified as Generators) to facilitate the qualification of an aggregation of Distributed Energy Resources ("DERs"), including solar and battery storage, for FCA11.
-Genbright states that, "although the ISO-NE Tariff does facilitate the aggregation of multiple DER projects to be part of a single Demand Resource, the ISO-NE Tariff does not include rules that facilitate the aggregation of small scale DERs when they are classified as Generators."
-Genbright goes on to state that "this administrative burden can create an unintended barrier to entry for an aggregation of DERs to qualify in ISO-NE FCM markets."
-Comments on Genbright's waiver request are die on or before August 16.
-Thus far, doc-less interventions have been filed by NEPOOL and ConEd.
+As previously reported, Genbright requested, on July 26, a limited waiver of FCM qualification requirements (site control and one line diagram requirements for battery and solar projects under five megawatts that are classified as Generators) to facilitate the qualification of an aggregation of Distributed Energy Resources ("DER"), including solar and battery storage, for FCA11.
+Genbright stated that, "although the ISO-NE Tariff does facilitate the aggregation of multiple DER projects to be part of a single Demand Resource, the ISO-NE Tariff does not include rules that facilitate the aggregation of small scale DERs when they are classified as Generators."
+Genbright went on to state that "this administrative burden can create an unintended barrier to entry for an aggregation of DERs to qualify in ISO-NE FCM markets."
+Comments on Genbright's waiver request were filed on August 16 by the ISO and National Grid.
+The ISO opposed Genbright's request (asserting that the Genbright request does not meet the FERC's standard for waiver requests).
+National Grid asserted that "Genbright's request for waiver may concern capacity for which National Grid has asserted title and which National Grid is entitled to seek to qualify".
+Doc-less interventions were filed by NEPOOL and ConEd.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com) or Pat Gerity (860-275-0533; pmgerity@daypitney.com).